MS St. Louis

-In 1939, the St. Louis carried more than 900 Jewish refugees from Nazi Germany intending to escape antisemitic persecution.
+In May 1939, St. Louis carried more than 900 Jewish refugees from Nazi Germany intending to escape antisemitic persecution.
 The refugees first tried to disembark in Cuba but were denied permission to land.
 After Cuba, the captain, Gustav Schröder, went to the United States and Canada, trying to find a nation to take the Jews in, but both nations refused.
-He finally returned the ship to Europe, where various countries, including the United Kingdom, Belgium, the Netherlands and France, accepted some refugees.
+He finally returned the ship to Europe, where various countries, including the United Kingdom, Belgium, the Netherlands, and France, accepted some refugees.
 Following the German occupation of France, Belgium and the Netherlands during World War II, many refugees were persecuted during the Holocaust, and some historians have estimated that approximately a quarter of them were killed in death camps.
 These events, also known as the "Voyage of the Damned", have inspired film, opera, and fiction.

 Background and early years

 Under construction number 670, St. Louis was launched on August 2, 1928, at the Bremer Vulkan in Bremen-Vegesack.
 She was 174.90 m long and 22.10 m wide and was measured with 16,732 GRT.
 Four double-acting six-cylinder two-stroke diesel engines (MAN type, built under license from Bremer Vulkan) each with an output of 3150 hp gave her a speed of 16.5 kn.
 Her sister ship, Milwaukee, was launched on February 20, 1929.

 St. Louis left Hamburg on March 28, 1929, for her maiden voyage to New York City, and was then mainly used in the North Atlantic service from Hamburg to Halifax, and then to New York.
 She also made cruises of 16–17 days each to the Canary Islands, Madeira and Morocco, especially in autumn and spring.
 From 1934 she was also chartered in the summer by the Office for Travel, Hiking and Holidays (RWU) of Strength Through Joy (KDF) to travel to Norway with 900 holidaymakers at a time.